imagineLife/saywhat-api/server/README.md

 # Working With the Code
 ## Testing
+### Requires MongoDB Connection
 Testing the api requires a connection to a mongo database on `localhost:27017`.
+Assure a mongo instance is up, running, and available through `localhost:27017`.
+One way to setup a mongo instance could be to use docker with:
+`docker run -p 27017:27017 --rm mongo:5.0.2`.
+### Leverage NPM Test Scripts
+With a mongo instance available, leverage a few npm scripts:
+- **`npm run test`**: runs the tests
+- **`npm run test:coverage`**: runs the tests and prints a code-coverage result in the terminal (_configured with [jest](https://jestjs.io/) and jest's [code coverage threshold config](https://jestjs.io/docs/configuration#coveragethreshold-object)_)